cicibauer/fpca_NHANES/README.md

 In a nationally representative sample of US adults, we identified four distinct profiles for the 24-h rest-activity cycle.
 We found considerable variation in these profiles across different subgroups by age, gender, race/ethnicity, SES and work status.
 We also observed associations between rest-activity profiles and self-rated health status.

 ## Data
-A sample data of50 subjects randomly selected from NHANES 2011-2014 with accelerometer data can be found [here](NHANES_sample_data.rds).
+A sample data of 50 randomly selected subjects from NHANES 2011-2014 with accelerometer data can be found [here](NHANES_sample_data.rds).

 This dataset includes the following variables:
 - SEQN